 How to study

-Pluralsight has dozens of courses covering all of these certifications, and you can get unlimited access on the cheap.
+Pluralsight has dozens of courses covering all of these certifications, and you can get unlimited access with a free trial.
 The courses also have practice exams integrated into the learning experience.

 Tip #3 – Update your resume